suhlig/cf-101-for-k8s-users/src/index.markdown

 - Java?
 Maven, Tomcat, etc.

 Alex: What about Docker image?

-Does buildpack builds an image?
+Does the buildpack build a container image?
 </aside>

 # Droplet as intermediate build product